Web Slingers: A Spider-Man Adventure

-Web Slingers: A Spider-Man Adventure (stylized as WEB SLINGERS: A Spider-Man Adventure) is an interactive screen ride themed to Spider-Man from the Marvel Cinematic Universe at Disney California Adventure in Anaheim, California and the Walt Disney Studios Park in Marne-la-Vallée, Île-de-France, France as part of their respective Avengers Campuses.
-At Walt Disney Studios Park, the attraction is alternatively titled Spider-Man W.E.B.
+Web Slingers: A Spider-Man Adventure (stylized as WEB SLINGERS: A Spider-Man Adventure) is an interactive screen ride themed to the Marvel Cinematic Universe character Spider-Man at Disney California Adventure in Anaheim, California and Disney Adventure World in Marne-la-Vallée, Île-de-France, France as part of their respective Avengers Campuses.
+At Disney Adventure World, the attraction is alternatively titled Spider-Man W.E.B.
 Adventure.

 Summary

 Guests are visiting the Worldwide Engineering Brigade (WEB) during their open house.
 However, an emergency situation arises, and using WEB's latest invention, the WEB Slinger vehicle, guests help capture the Spider-Bots that have wreaked havoc on the Avengers Campus.
 The attraction is a blend of physical sets and virtual environments.

 Queue and preshow

 Guests enter the main headquarters of WEB, a program funded by Tony Stark to bring the world's youngest engineers together to build innovative technology for the future, as it is hosting an open house.
 As they enter the main area, they learn more about WEB and the main engineers enlisted in the program (Harley Keener, Onome, Doreen Green, and Lunella Lafayette).
 They are guided to the lab by the artificial intelligence S.H.A.R.I.N., who introduces them to one of the lead WEB engineers, Peter Parker.
 Peter reveals that the guests will be testing out the new WEB Slinger vehicles that allows them to shoot webs like Spider-Man.
 As he is explaining this, one of the program's newest inventions, a robotic helper called the Spider-Bot, malfunctions and begins endlessly replicating itself, and they begin tearing down the facility.
 If they are not stopped, they could destroy the rest of Avengers Campus and pose a threat to the planet.

 Peter insists that Sharin does not need to contact Tony for help.
 Sharin instead contacts Spider-Man.
 Instantly, Peter receives a notification on his phone and leaves the room to "find" Spider-Man.
 He soon returns in his Spider-Man outfit.
 Sharin offers to contact the Avengers, but Spider-Man instead recruits the guests to help.
 He and Sharin instruct the guests to use the WEB Slinger vehicles so they can team up to stop the self-replicating Spider-Bots.